 TOKYO, May 30, 2016 – Ricoh today announced that it has developed a new reclaimed material using commercially available recovered materials (i.e. plastic packaging containers and plastics used in home appliances) for repeated use.
 This new material will be used in the manufacture of MFPs to be marketed by Ricoh later this year.
 Using the newly developed reclaimed material, in addition to the recycled material (i.e. reclaimed material from Ricoh's products collected in closed loop recycling), will help Ricoh contribute to improving the rate of recycled material used in its MFPs.
 This will thereby reduce the new resources needed to manufacture its products.

-The developed reclaimed material will use plastic packaging containers collected in compliance with the Containers/Packaging Recycling Act.
+The developed reclaimed material will use post-consumer plastic packaging containers collected by the voluntary collection system.
 It will also use plastics collected in accordance with the Act for Recycling of Specified Kinds of Home Appliances, where impurities are eliminated using technology from GREEN CYCLE SYSTEM CORPORATION, a subsidiary of Mitsubishi Electric Corporation.
 NIPPON STEEL & SUMIKIN CHEMICAL CO., LTD. and Ricoh have jointly developed the reclaimed material, which is classified as high grade plastics material, using reforming technology from NIPPON STEEL & SUMIKIN CHEMICAL and recycling materials evaluation technology from Ricoh, which improves both fire retardancy and strength.
 Although the quality of plastic materials generally deteriorate with each regeneration, the development of a recycled material that maintains quality even if it is repeatedly regenerated was achieved.
 This was made possible by the Ricoh group's cultivated technology on evaluating the material in accordance with long-term deterioration criteria.